canopas/cloud-gallery/README.md

 - **Effortless Uploads & Downloads**: Easily upload photos and videos from your device's local storage to your Google Drive account, and download files from Google Drive to your device with just a tap.
-- **Access media in Multiple Devices**: Access your media seamlessly across multiple devices with our backup feature, ensuring your content is always at your fingertips
+- **Access Media On Multiple Devices**: Access your media seamlessly across multiple devices with our backup feature, ensuring your content is always at your fingertips
 - **Stay Organized**: Arrange and categorize your photos and videos in your Google Drive account, making it easy to find and manage your media files.